Soares/simplifience.com/post/sample/growth.md

 This is called "continuous growth".
 It happens to anything that grows so long as the new growths also grow.
 How do we calculate it?
 We start by calculating something easier: non-continuous growth.

 Consider your bank account.
 Imagine you get $10\%$ interest per year, to keep things simple.
-If you start with $100$ dollars in the bank, at the end of the year you'll have $105$ dollars.
+If you start with $100$ dollars in the bank, at the end of the year you'll have <span>$</span>105.

 | Time                |                          $ |
 |:--------------------|---------------------------:|